 Comes with charge controller and wiring and mounting components

 Users appreciated how lightweight this solar panel is, at under five pounds.
 They also liked the EFTE coating, which improves the resistance of this panel if you sail in colder regions.
-Perhaps most important, that users found that Kingsolar’s customer service was excellent at responding to issues.
+Perhaps most important, that users found that Newpowa’s customer service was excellent at responding to issues.

 This small 30-watt solar panel from Instapark is great for getting the benefits of monocrystalline solar cells without breaking the bank.
 The panel is extremely efficient and should last for more than 25 years on your boat.

 Importantly, this panel comes with a 12-volt battery charging kit, including a charging controller.
 That can save you a lot of money down the road if you decide to add more panels to your boat.